-The Modulation Filterbank (MFB) Model is a MATLAB toolbox offering a modular framework for setting up simple auditory models inspired by the work of Torsten Dau (PEMO model; Dau, Kollmeier & Kohlrausch, 1997) and Stefan Ewert (EPSM; Ewert, Dau, 2000).
+The Modulation Filterbank (MFB) model is a simple functional model of the human auditory system inspired by the work of Torsten Dau (PErceptual MOdel; Dau, Kollmeier & Kohlrausch, 1997) and Stefan Ewert (Envelope Power Spectrum Model; Ewert, Dau, 2000).
 These models aim at predicting the processing of temporal and spectral cues by human listeners.

 Administrative details